Your hands, wrists and elbows play an important role in the way that perform everyday activities, go to work, and participate in activities.

 Hand and Upper Extremity Sports Medicine

 The goal of sports medicine of the hand and upper extremities is the prevention and successful treatment of athletic injuries.
 This is an ever-increasing challenge for the orthopedic surgeon.
-As athletes—both professional and amateur—acquire more skill and greater training, the hand and upper extremity sports medicine specialist must develop increasingly sophisticated treatments to maintain fitness and prevent injuries.
+As athletes—both professional and amateur—acquire more skill and greater training, the hand and upper extremity sports medicine specialist must develop increasingly sophisticated treatments to maintain fitness and try to avoid injuries.
 Treating upper extremity problems often requires evaluating the core and legs because of their interdependency in motion and mobility – the kinetic chain.
 Dr. Pruzansky is one of the few physicians in the country to have board certifications in both Hand Surgery and Orthopaedic Sports Medicine (2.1% worldwide, October, 2017).

 Minimally Invasive Surgery